hanrick2000/LeetcodeBook/BFS/Readme.md

     - [BinaryTreeSerialization](BinaryTreeSerialization.md)
 - Graph
   - Use "visited" set to avoid loops.
+  - Build all graph nodes first and store them into a list, and then it's easier to process.
   - Use `Map<Integer, Set<Integer>>` or graph node (?) to store a graph.
   - Question list
     - [SearchGraphNodes](SearchGraphNodes.md)